You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 And I don't believe that Mr. Trump will be anywhere near as much of a disaster as a third term of Obama would be.

-And I think that anyone who stays at home and doesn't vote because their candidate didn't didn't get the nomination, they need to look at the last eight years.
+And I think that anyone who stays at home and doesn't vote because their candidate didn't get the nomination, they need to look at the last eight years.

-Well, look, I said at the beginning of the program today, I'm I am not going to spend every hour of every day telling people who they've got to vote for.
+Well, look, I said at the beginning of the program today, I am not going to spend every hour of every day telling people who they've got to vote for.

 You know, I'll point out the positions.

-For example, I'm I suspect, based on my interviews with Trump, that when he releases the names of the pool of justices he would only consider for the Supreme Court.
+For example, I suspect, based on my interviews with Trump, that when he releases the names of the pool of justices he would only consider for the Supreme Court, I've got to believe that you're going to be pretty happy based on what he has told me about his judicial philosophy.

-I've got to believe you'll be happy if he actually builds that wall and ends sanctuary cities and deports people that are cr at least committing crimes here illegally.
+I've got to believe you'll be happy if he actually builds that wall and ends sanctuary cities and deports people that are at least committing crimes here illegally.

 Probably, you know, I think you'd be happy with energy independence.